 (3) systemic & regional medical conditions.

-TMD patients can have more than one of these origins contributing to symptoms like migraine headaches, eye pressure, muscle tension-fatigue-spasms, facial tightness-burning-tingling, joint clicking-popping-pressure, tinnitus, vertigo, brain fog, limited or involuntary jaw & neck movements, compromised airway, etcetera.
+TMD patients can have more than one of these origins contributing to head and neck symptoms like migraine headaches, eye pressure, muscle tension-fatigue-spasms, facial tightness-burning-tingling, joint clicking-popping-pressure, tinnitus, vertigo, brain fog, limited or involuntary neck movement, etc.

 Malocclusion can exacerbate symptoms commonly diagnosed by medical professionals (e.g. ENTs, neurologists, DCs) as characteristic of Meniere's disease, Trigeminal Neuralgia, and Sudden Onset Cephalgia, among others.

-A cascade of TMD symptoms including but not limited to ear canal disturbance, nerve compression, and compromised airway can occur when parafunctional biomechanical and/or psychosocial stressors impose demands in response to malocclusion that exceed the adaptive capacity of your jaw muscles and TMJ anatomy.
+A cascade of TMD symptoms including but not limited to ear canal disturbance, nerve compression, and compromised airway can occur when parafunctional biomechanical and/or psychosocial stressors impose demands in response to malocclusion that exceed the adaptive capacity of your head and neck muscles and TMJ anatomy.

 The vicious cycle theory holds that increased and sustained muscle activity leads to ischemia (reduced blood flow) and pain.
 The pain then leads to further muscle tension, as well as emotional stress, frustration, and ultimately depression.
 This recursive cycle of muscle tension and pain can trigger neural processes that distinguish affective from sensory pain dimensions, linking pain to emotion, thus highlighting the importance of diagnosing the source of increased muscle activity in the first place.